j0hnVu/malicious-ip-list/README.md

 # Malicious IPs List
 This repository contains a list of malicious IP addresses that have attempted to brute-force SSH access to my VPS.
 The goal is to document and share these IPs to help others secure their systems against similar attacks.
+These lists (a.k.a *.log file) are automatically updated at midnight everyday.

 # Structure
 The repository includes the following files: